HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/heartbeat-system.md

     - Scope: Update an expired certificate in order to be able to intervene in case of emergency
     - Scenario: The BLSD certificate will expire within a one-month period

-The system will automatically calculate the date of expiry and, one month before, it will notify the user to update the certificate.
+The system will automatically calculate the expiation date and, one month before, it will notify the user to update the certificate.

 Users can update their certificate at any time by updating their profile.